Honey-baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 This is one of my favorite chicken recipes.
 I make it often because everyone loves it – adults and kids.
-It’s just so juicy and flavorful.
+It’s so juicy and flavorful!

-I usually use chicken drumsticks, but this recipe should also work with bone-in chicken thighs and with whole chicken legs.
-Simply add 5-10 minutes to the cooking time.
+I usually use chicken drumsticks, but this recipe should also work with bone-in chicken thighs and with whole chicken legs, though you might need to add 5-10 minutes to the cooking time and loosely cover the tops with foil to prevent them from burning.

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make honey baked chicken (the exact measurements are included in the recipe card below):
+You’ll only need a few simple ingredients to make honey baked chicken.
+The exact measurements are included in the recipe card below.
+Here’s an overview of what you’ll need:

 Chicken drumsticks: I use skin-on chicken in this recipe.
 You can remove the skin if you wish.
 But I happen to think the crispy skin really enhances this dish.